 I held a scholarship from King Abdullah Scholarship Program (KASP) to study abroad.
-Since than I am very thankful for this opportunity that had a positive impact on me.
+Since then I am very thankful for this opportunity that had a profound positive impact on me.

 I hold a BA in Business Law from the University of Greenwich and an LLM in International Commercial Law from Brunel University London.